 Under section 8 of the Finance (Local Property Tax) Act 2012 (as amended) any person who purchased a second hand property in 2013 and occupies it as a sole or main residence is entitled to an exemption from Local Property Tax (LPT).
 This exemption is not restricted to first time buyers.
 If you purchased a second hand property between 1 January 2013 and 1 November 2013 and qualify for this exemption, you can now claim the exemption online.
 Step-by-step instructions on how to claim the exemption are available at: Claiming an exemption under section 8 for a second hand property purchased in 2013 by a non-first time buyer.

 - New and previously unused properties that are purchased from a builder or developer between 1 January 2013 and 31 October 2016 will be exempt until the end of 2016.

-- Properties purchased between 1 January 2013 and 31 December 2013 will be exempt until the end of 2016.
-The exemption is subject to certain conditions, including that the property must be the person’s sole or main residence.
+- Properties purchased between 1 January 2013 and 31 December 2013 will be exempt for the purchaser until the end of 2016.
+The exemption is subject to certain conditions, including that the property must be the purchaser’s sole or main residence.
 If the property is subsequently sold or ceases to be the person’s main residence between 2013 and 2016, the exemption no longer applies.
-For further information please see: What exemptions from Local Property Tax (LPT) are available for residential properties purchased betwen 1 January and 31 December 2013?
+For further information please see: What exemptions from Local Property Tax (LPT) are available for residential properties purchased between 1 January and 31 December 2013?